sider/sider-docs/advanced-settings/private-dependencies.md

 ![Add SSH key](../.gitbook/assets/ssh-key-settings.png)

-1. Visit the repository setting.
+1. Visit the repository setting page.
-2. Click *Add* button of *SSH Key Config* section.
+2. Fill the text field with the content of key file.
-3. Fill the text field with the content of key file.
+3. You can specify the description of the SSH key.
-4. You can specify the description of the SSH key.
+4. Save

 {% hint style="warning" %}
 Note that the private key cannot have a passphrase and must be an RSA key.